urjc-docencia-robotica-movil/blog-robotica-movil-24-25-marcosuse/P4/README.md

 Several challenges were encountered during implementation:
 - **Obstacle Avoidance:** Ensuring the car does not collide with walls while navigating.
 To do that i had to gues the correct number of pixels each wall have to expand and the cost of it
 - **Expansion time:** becouse of the number of pixels we had to process, the expansion last longer than i expected so i had to make the algorithim to show the resulst every X iterations, that makes the wave go so much faster and the diference is not visible.
+- **repulsive vector:** the implementation of a vector repulsive vector if a wall is near was difficult i causes many problems.

 ### Tests
 The algorithm was tested to verify: